 1. You have a trusted practice to call if there is a dental emergency.

-The last thing you want to do when your child has suffered a dental trauma is research pediatric dentists to find somewhere to seek treatment.
+The last thing you want to do when your child has suffered dental trauma is pediatric research dentists to find somewhere to seek treatment.
 Establishing a dental home for your child by age 1 means you already know whom to call in the event of a dental emergency.
-You can take your child to a dental office that he already is familiar with and be treated by people who have knowledge of your child’s dental history.
+You can take your child to a dental office that they are already familiar with and receive treatment from people who have knowledge of your child’s dental history.